dragonswap-app/dragonswap-airdrop-and-staker/script/README.md

     AirdropInstance1["💧 Airdrop Instance 1"]

-    Staker["🥩 Staker Contract<br/>Earn tokens by staking your own.</br>You may lock your assets inside the contract.</br>You may withdraw just the earnings or everything.
-Fees applied when not locking."]
+    Staker["🥩 Staker Contract<br/>Earn tokens by staking your own.</br>You may lock your assets inside the contract.</br>You may withdraw just the earnings or everything.</br> Fees applied when not locking."]

     %% Tokens
     Token1["🪙 Token A"]
-    Token2["🪙 Token B"]
     RewardTokens["🪙 Staking token"]

     %% Factory Relationships